rn10950/RetroZilla/README.txt

-Note: If you install in the default directory (which is usually /usr/local/mozilla), or any other directory where only the root user normally has write-access, you must start Mozilla first as root before other users can start the program.
+Note: If you install in the default directory (which is usually /usr/local/mozilla), or any other directory where only the root user normally has write-access, you must start RetroZilla first as root before other users can start the program.
 Doing so generates a set of files required for later use by other users.

-    To install Mozilla by downloading the Mozilla installer, follow these steps:
+    To install RetroZilla by downloading the RetroZilla installer, follow these steps:

 	1. Create a directory named mozilla (mkdir mozilla) and change to that directory (cd mozilla).

-	2. Click the link on the site you're downloading Mozilla from to download the installer file
+	2. Click the link on the site you're downloading RetroZilla from to download the installer file (called mozilla-1686-pc-linux-gnu-installer.tar.gz) to your machine.
-	(called mozilla-1686-pc-linux-gnu-installer.tar.gz)
-	to your machine.